chrisjim316/PictureLab/README.md

 Written in Java

 College Board APCS Curriculum Picture Lab
-Last Modified: 20th March, 2017
+Last Modified: 21th March, 2017
-Status: Almost all complete, including every optional activity.
+Status: All complete, including every optional activity.
 Intro: This Lab is all about modifying digital pictures.

 Setup